-For U.S. troops and their families, uncertainty and resolve amid the coronavirus pandemic
+As the Pentagon records its first coronavirus death, U.S. troops and their families question what’s next

 “It is at the end of the day a political and soul-of-the nation issue when it comes to how much to pull in the military, and in what ways,” said Kathleen H. Hicks, a senior vice president at the Center for Strategic and International Studies.

-About 4,000 National Guardsmen have been activated so far in at least 33 states to stem the spread of covid-19, Defense Secretary Mark Esper said on Fox News on Friday.
+About 7,300 National Guardsmen spread across all 50 states, three territories and the District of Columbia have been activated so far, military officials said in a statement Sunday.
 They are performing tasks that range from teaching others how to wear protective equipment to flying testing swabs from Italy.
 Tens of thousands of guardsmen eventually could be called upon, officials say, a major commitment for a force whose members usually have civilian jobs.

-Esper said the department will make its laboratories available to test civilians, and senior Army officials have said they have a plan in place to increase testing capacity from 810 samples per day to more than 16,000.
+Defense Secretary Mark Esper said the department will make its laboratories available to test civilians, and senior Army officials have said they have a plan in place to increase testing capacity from 810 samples per day to more than 16,000.
 But the timeline for doing so is not yet clear, said Lt.
 Gen. Scott Dingle, the Army’s surgeon general.

 The Navy’s two hospital ships, the USNS Mercy and USNS Comfort, are being prepared for deployments in the coming days, Trump announced last week.
 But neither is designed to handle virus patients because of their open floor plans, so the military has offered them to treat other illnesses and injuries to free up bed space in civilian hospitals.
 The Comfort, promised to New York, is not expected to arrive for a few weeks.